-The present-day Malagasy people are extremely heterogeneous due to their diverse roots: their ancestors arrived on the island from various parts of Asia, Africa, the Middle East, and Europe.
-Today, the Malagasy have been categorized into 18 official ethnic groups, but many distinctions between various groups remain unclear or subject to debate.
+The Malagasy people are extremely heterogeneous due to their diverse roots in Asia, Africa, the Middle East, and Europe.
+Today, the Malagasy are categorized into 18 official ethnic groups, but many distinctions between various groups remain unclear or subject to debate.

-Madagascar is also well known for its exceptional ecological diversity: the island is home to extraordinary flora and fauna much of which is unique to this country and plays a distinctive role in traditional healthcare practices.
+Madagascar is well known for its exceptional ecological diversity.
+The island is home to extraordinary flora and fauna—much of it unique to this country—which plays a distinctive role in traditional healthcare practices.

 None, although students with a background in French will have many opportunities to use their French language skills.

 The Social and Political Dimensions of Health and the Healthcare Practice in Madagascar seminars are conducted in English and provide an introduction to the cultural, political, and socioeconomic contexts of healthcare as well as healthcare practices in Madagascar.
-University professors and experts in relevant fields will teach the classes.
 Students will visit rural and urban allopathic healthcare centers, herbalist markets, schools of medicine, and medical research institutions as well as other historically, culturally, and thematically relevant sites.

 Coursework in Malagasy language provides students with the foundational and essential tools required for daily use.
 Students with a background in French will have many opportunities to apply their language skills in Antananarivo.